History of Austria: Since 1989/90

 After the Grand Coalition broke in Spring 2017 a snap election was proclaimed for October 2017. ÖVP with its new young leader Sebastian Kurz emerged as the largest party in the National Council, winning 31.5% of votes and 62 of the 183 seats.
 SPÖ finished second with 52 seats and 26.9% votes, slightly ahead of FPÖ, which received 51 seats and 26%.
-NEOS finished fourth with 10 seats (5.3 percent of votes), and PILZ (which split from the Green Party at the start of the campaign) entered parliament for the first time and came in fifth place with 8 seats and 4.4% The Green Party failed with 3.8% to cross the 4% threshold and was ejected from parliament, losing all of its 24 seats.
+NEOS finished fourth with 10 seats (5.3 percent of votes), and PILZ (which split from the Green Party at the start of the campaign) entered parliament for the first (and last) time and came in fifth place with 8 seats and 4.4% The Green Party failed with 3.8% to cross the 4% threshold and was ejected from parliament, losing all of its 24 seats.

 The ÖVP decided to form a coalition with the FPÖ.
-The new government between the centre-right wing and the right-wing populist party under the new chancellor Sebastian Kurz was sworn in on 18 December 2017, but the coalition government later collapsed in the wake of the “Ibiza” corruption scandal and new elections were called for 29 September 2019.
-The elections lead to another landslide victory (37.5%) of the Austrian People's Party (ÖVP) who formed a coalition-government with the reinvigorated (13.9%) Greens, which was sworn in with Kurz as chancellor on 7 January 2020.
+The new government between the centre-right wing and the right-wing populist party under the new chancellor Sebastian Kurz was sworn in on 18 December 2017, but the coalition government later collapsed in the wake of the “Ibiza” corruption scandal and a new election was called for 29 September 2019.
+The elections lead to another landslide victory (37.5%) of the ÖVP who formed a coalition-government with the reinvigorated (13.9%) Greens, which was sworn in with Kurz as chancellor on 7 January 2020 (second Kurz government).

-On 11 October 2021, Chancellor Sebastian Kurz resigned, after pressure triggered by a corruption scandal.
-Foreign Minister Alexander Schallenberg of ÖVP succeeded him as chancellor.
+On 11 October 2021, Chancellor Kurz resigned, after pressure triggered by a corruption scandal.
+Foreign Minister Alexander Schallenberg of ÖVP succeeded him as chancellor (Schallenberg government).

 Following a corruption scandal involving the ruling ÖVP, Austria got its third conservative chancellor in two months after Karl Nehammer was sworn into office on 6 December 2021.
-His predecessor Alexander Schallenberg had left the office after less than two months. ÖVP and the Greens continued to govern together.
+His predecessor Schallenberg had left the office after less than two months. ÖVP and the Greens continued to govern together (Nehammer government).